traefik/traefik/docs/content/operations/dashboard.md

 The dashboard is the central place that shows you the current active routes handled by Traefik.

 <aside class="notice">
    Currently, the dashboard is in a Work In Progress State while beeing reconstructed for v2.
-Therefore, the dashboard is currently not working
+   Therefore, the dashboard is currently not working.
 </aside>

 <figure>